Montana Environmental Trust Group

 East Helena, Montana

 METG’s environmental cleanup actions in East Helena focus on soil, sediment, and groundwater contamination caused by more than a century of smelting lead, zinc, and other metals at the former ASARCO facility.
+Learn more about site operations and conditions, regulatory history, and redevelopment plans.

 Other Sites